cjbelo/takehome-test/README.md

     `git clone git@github.com:cjbelo/takehome-test.git`
 2. Run Docker command and wait until 3 containers are running `docker compose up -d`
 3. Once the containers are running, visit http://localhost:8080 to open PHPMyAdmin.
-You can import the SQL file to create the table for signups.
+You can import the SQL file included in this repo `signups.sql` to create the table for signups.
 4. When successful, you can start testing the app and API.

 Demo App Local: http://localhost/